sar-mko/community-cuisine/README.md

 # Community Cuisine

-An opportunity to discover new and unique recipes and connect with others a long the way.
+An opportunity to discover new and unique recipes and connect with others a long the way!

 ### Dependencies